C06A/HALSpeL/hal-spel/README.md

 In contrast to REST fully implemented HAL standard allows Client to do not "know" any server's URL endpoints, but discover them from other Resources.
 The only endpoint Client should have is the main entry point -- base URL to the server.
 That endpoint will return the first Resource, which contains References on other Resources for Client to start with.
-This makes coupling between Client aтв Server weak.
+This makes coupling between Client and Server weak.

 ## Include wrapper into Gradle build